 I know it’s a bit of a cliche to say that Venice is mesmerising, but it really is.
 Few places fully deliver on their promise, yet Venice does it with aplomb.

-From picture-perfect canals around every corner to the out-and-out magnificence of St Mark’s Square, this unique Italian city never fails to capture the imagination.
+Packed with some of Italy’s most-recognisable landmarks, with picture-perfect canals around every corner to the out-and-out magnificence of St Mark’s Square, this unique Italian city never fails to capture the imagination.

 Practical Information for Venice